AdaCore/gnatstudio/docs/users_guide/extending.rst

 ^^^^^^^^^^^^^^^^^

-The :file:`<action>` tag (see :ref:`Defining_Actions`) executes one or more commands, either internal GPS commands (written in any of the scripting language supported by GPS) or external commands provided by executables found on the :file:`PATH`.
+The :file:`<action>` tag (see :ref:`Defining_Actions`) executes one or more commands, either internal GNAT Studio commands (written in any of the scripting language supported by GNAT Studio) or external commands provided by executables found on the :file:`PATH`.

 You can hard-code the command line for each of these commands in the customization file or it can be the result of previous commands executed as part of the same action.
-As GPS executes each command from the action, it saves its output on a stack.
+As GNAT Studio executes each command from the action, it saves its output on a stack.
 If a command line contains the construct :command:`%1`, :command:`%2`, etc., these constructs are replaced respectively by the result the last command executed, the previous command, and so on.
-The replacement is done with the value returned by the command, not by any output it might have made to some of the consoles in GPS.
-Each time GPS executes a new command, it pushes the previous result on the stack, so that, for example, the value of :command:`%1` becomes the value of :command:`%2`.
+The replacement is done with the value returned by the command, not by any output it might have made to some of the consoles in GNAT Studio.
+Each time GNAT Studio executes a new command, it pushes the previous result on the stack, so that, for example, the value of :command:`%1` becomes the value of :command:`%2`.

 .. highlight:: xml

 The result of the previous commands is substituted exactly as is.
-However, if the output is surrounded by quotes, GPS ignores them when a substitution is done, so you must put them back if needed.
+However, if the output is surrounded by quotes, GNAT Studio ignores them when a substitution is done, so you must put them back if needed.
 This is done because many scripting languages systematically protect their output with quotes (simple or double) and these quotes are often undesired when calling further